grassroot72/fbputs/README.md

 ./fbputs <filename>
 If you run this program with a filename, it will display the file content.
 For example: ./fbputs UTF-8-Soft-LF.txt

+You may encounter "failed to initialize the framebuffer" problem, that is you don't have the authorization to open framebuffer device.
+You can do either the followings to solve the issue:

+(a). add your user to video group (sudo gpasswd -a <your user> video), then
+     run 'fbpus' by your own user
+(b). use root to run 'fbpus'
 ```

 ## About Unicode